nabebako/Crypto-Price-Prediction-Model/README.md

 # Cryptoprice modelling Objective

-Find data, it might be more interesting to find data for less popular coins.
-A lot of sophisticated models will already exist for Bitcoin/ Ethereum.
-It would be more exciting to model coins like ravencoin or presearch.
-It is important to collect enough data.
-It will probably be best to find/collect several months worth of data and then do weekly forecasting.

-Prediction models and a control:
+We will try to assert the accuracy of various models when doing analysis on crypto prices.
+We had gathered four datasets from <a href = "https://www.coindesk.com">CoinDesk</a>: ADA, ETH, DOGE, and SOL, each having differnt trends and volitility.
+We will conduct weekly forecasting analysis on said datasets using 6 approches listed below:

-- Control - The control will simply predict that the future cryptocurrency price on a given day will be the same as the price 7 days (1 week) prior.
+- Control - predict based on prices from a week prior.

-- Polynomial Regression - a linear or polynomial regression line.
-Use this line to predict future values.
+- Polynomial regression - a linear or polynomial regression line use predict future values.

-- KNN Regression - We learned how to implement the knn algorithm in class.
+- KNN (k-nearest neighbors) regression - uses similar traits of a given day to determine prices.

-- Facebook's Prophet (local Bayesian structural time series model) - This is a python package that can be install.
+- Facebook's Prophet (local Bayesian structural time series model).

-- ARIMA - Auto Regressive Integrated Moving Average.

-- ADABOOST Regression - Adaptive boost

-Start implementing each model in python.

-Use models to generate 1-2 weeks of predictions.

-After 1-2 weeks have passed, analyze how well each model did at predicting the value.
+- ARIMA (Autoregressive integrated moving average) - consider correlation of lags (passed values) to predicts values.

+- AdaBoost (Adaptive boost) regression - a collection of weak learners that cover each other weaknesses.

+Implementation will be done using python in Jupyter Notebook in combination with third party libraries: pandas, NumPy, Matplotlib, scikit-learn, statsmodels, and prophet.
+We will measure accuracy using two methods.
+One measures the mean absolute precentage error (MAPE) on a 70:30 train-test-split ratio datasets with rolling forecasting - refitting modes every time a new day is predicted with that day's values.
+The other measures the accuracy accross the span of 2 weeks and compare each model with one another also using MAPE as the metric.

 ---
 # Analysis Results

-Mean Absolute Percentage Error Chart using 70:30 train-test ratio
+MAPE Chart using 70:30 train-test ratio

 | Coin                  | ADA                   | ETH                   | DOGE                  | SOL                   |
 | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- |